 - willingness of the industrial partner to provide support to our students throughout the project.

 Students are invited to select their projects in June each year and will work on the projects from September to April of next year.
-Companies with potential projects to offer are requested to submit their project proposal(s) before mid-May of each year.
+Companies with potential projects to offer are requested to submit their project proposal(s) before late May of each year.
 In order to offer a broad choice of projects to students, we usually offer more projects than required.
 Thus, not all industry-based projects will be selected by students.
 By the end of June, all students should have selected/allocated with a project, and we shall inform all industrial partners whether their projects have been selected.
 If their projects are not selected by our students, companies can choose to remove the projects from our system, or carry forward them to the next academic year.

 For submission of projects, please complete this online Project Proposal Submission Form.